microprediction/timemachines/README.md

 [![IMAGE ALT TEXT](https://i.imgur.com/4F1oHXR.png)](https://vimeo.com/497113737 "Parameter importance") Click to see video

+### Optimization of hyperparameters

+This package exposes some (but not all) functionality from numerous global optimizers in a consistent manner.
+Perhaps that is of independent interest.
+It is easy to exploit:

+  - scipy
+  - ax-platform
+  - hyperopt
+  - optuna
+  - platypus
+  - pymoo
+  - pysot
+  - shgo
+  - swarmlib
+  - and possible others.

+See [global optimizers](https://github.com/microprediction/timemachines/tree/main/timemachines/optimizers) for the full list.
+See [optimizer_elo_ratings/leaderboards](https://github.com/microprediction/timemachines-testing/tree/main/optimizer_elo_ratings/leaderboards/overall) for current rankings and Elo ratings of global optimization strategies.
+These are computed by random match-ups where an [objective](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/objectives.py) function is chosen at random and the dimensionality of the search and number of allowed iterations is also randomly selected.
+The precise methodology is revealed in [optimizers/eloratings.py](https://github.com/microprediction/timemachines/blob/main/timemachines/optimizers/eloratings.py).

+UPDATE: I'm moving the optimizer part of this package into a standalone library [HumpDay](https://github.com/microprediction/humpday).
+Check it out.

 ### FAQ 1: Why not have the model persist the state?